+Resistance

+Resilience

-Resistance Resilience Sensitivity
+Sensitivity

-Temperature increase High High Not sensitive
+Temperature increase (local)

-(local) Q: High A: Medium C: High Q: High A: High C: High Q: High A: Medium C: High
+Not sensitive Q: High A: Medium C: High

 Examples of distribution and thermal tolerances tested in laboratory experiments are provided as evidence to support the sensitivity assessment.
 In general, populations can acclimate to prevailing conditions which can alter tolerance thresholds and care should, therefore, be used when interpreting reported tolerances.
 Species that are found in the intertidal are exposed to extremes of high and low air temperatures during periods of emersion.
 They also experience temperature fluctuation over a short period of time during the tidal cycle.
 In winter air temperatures are colder than the sea, conversely in summer air temperatures are much warmer than the sea.
 In general intertidal species are therefore able to tolerate a wide range of temperatures.
-Within this biotope, the cave habitat provides some shade and hence cooler temperatures and reduced desiccation supporting species typically found lower on the shore such as Balanus crenatus and encrusting corallines.
+Within this biotope the cave habitat provides some shade and hence cooler temperatures and reduced desiccation supporting species typically found lower on the shore such as Balanus crenatus and encrusting corallines.